 A rice cooker is made for the purpose of cooking only rice and needs no supervision once it’s set.
 This handy device does everything from cooking to keeping your rice warm for when you’re ready to serve dinner.
 The rice cooker has completely changed the way of cooking brown rice.
 Brown rice can take hours to cook, but the rice cooker cooks up to two cups of brown rice perfectly in 18 minutes.
 Plus, it’s extremely easy to clean and quiet while cooking.
 One can enjoy eating brown rice several times a week without going through the stress of cooking it on the stove-top.

 How To Cook Brown Rice In A Rice Cooker

-First and foremost, it is critical to note that unlike the white rice where you’ll need to add equal amounts of both rice and water, with brown rice it’s entirely different.
+First and foremost, it is critical to note that, unlike white rice where you’ll need to add equal amounts of both rice and water, brown rice is entirely different.
 Kindly use the various calculated quantities of both rice and water below.

 - One cup of rice, add 1.5 cups of water

 - Two cups of rice, add three cups of water

 - Three cups of rice, add 4.5 cups of water

 Put the rice in a fine-mesh strainer and thoroughly rinse it under the cold running water for thirty seconds.
 Your strainer should feature very fine mesh since the gaps between the wires are extra-large, you may lose an enormous amount of your rice.
 However, most cooking experts do not recommend the rinsing process since it is deemed to be an outdated practice.
 This is simply a cleaning process and necessary if you believe that your rice was mishandled during the bulk storage.